yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_apimgr_relnotes/APIGatewayApr19_ReleaseNotes.md

 ## Deprecated features

 As part of our software development life cycle we constantly review the core API Management products and related components.
 As part of this review, API Tester has been deprecated in this release.
-This standalone tool is no longer supported and will be removed from the next major release (7.8).
+This standalone tool is no longer supported and will be removed from the next major release.
 It is recommended to use alternative tools, such as Postman or SoapUI.

 API Tester is vulnerable to the following security vulnerabilities, and continued usage is at your own risk: